 Sir Andrew Davis

-in Melbourne between 30 August and 1 September.
+in Melbourne in August and September.

 Other performances by the Melbourne Symphony through 2018 conducted by Sir Andrew Davis included Carl's

 Concerto for Orchestra (May),